30 Days of Lists is a creative journaling challenge for people who love to make lists. This was my first time scrapbooking 30 Days of Lists.

 Binder Ring Binding

 I used 1-inch sized binder rings.
-I bought this box of binder rings since I plan to make more mini books.
+I bought a box of binder rings since I plan to make more mini books.

 I used a regular 3-hole punch to make the holes in the chipboard, which I did after I had glued on the photos with a tape runner.